g0t4/guides/files/duplicates/fdupes/README.md

 <DELETE> # press delete key to nuke them
 prune # also nukes

+# NOTES:
+# - pefectly fine to delete subsets and then re-review and target next subset!
+# - duplicate groups drop off as they are removed (once only one file is left), think checklist
+# - programatically mark files is fantastic, superior to one by one marking

 # if backspace isn't working, just hit ENTER with invalid command and then try again